Pinank23/CODECRAFT_CS_02/README.md

 - 🖼️ Someone securing personal photos
 - 🔍 A researcher exploring image analysis

-...Pixel Encryptor empowers you to **take control of your visual privacy** 🎨🔐
+...CryptaPixelon empowers you to **take control of your visual privacy** 🎨🔐

 ---